qiboteam/qibo/doc/source/advancedexamples.rst

 Note that in the transverse field Ising model (TFIM) that was used in this example is among the pre-coded Hamiltonians in Qibo and could be created as a :class:`qibo.core.hamiltonians.SymbolicHamiltonian` simply using the ``dense=False`` flag.
+For more information on the difference between dense and non-dense Hamiltonians we refer to the :ref:`Hamiltonians <Hamiltonians>` section.

 Defining custom Hamiltonians from terms can be more complicated, however Qibo simplifies this process by providing the option to define Hamiltonians symbolically through the use of ``sympy``.
 For more information on this we refer to the
 :ref:`How to define custom Hamiltonians using symbols? <symbolicham-example>`